 All of this is intended to aid and support your vehicle in the event of a flat tire, getting stuck, or facing unforeseen circumstances.
-There are a number of things that I would say are an absolute must, others depend on where you’re intended travel destination.
+Several things I would say are an absolute must; others depend on your intended travel destination.

-- Spare Tires – Most roads will not be smooth highways, this is meant to be an adventure vehicle.
-You’ll face every type of road from dirt to mud, sand, gravel, and even worse crumbling roads.
-We’ve seen potholes that could swallow a truck whole, or bust your tire at the very least.
-We carry two spare tires We opted for heavy mud tires.
-With one spare wheel and a spare tire to save on weight/cost of another rim.
-Granted many opt for two full tires.
+- Spare Tires – Most roads will not be smooth highways.
+This is meant to be an adventure vehicle.
+You’ll face every type of road, from dirt to mud, sand, gravel, and, even worse, crumbling roads.
+We’ve seen potholes that could swallow a truck whole or bust your tire at the very least.
+We carry two spare tires.
+We opted for heavy mud tires, with one spare wheel and a spare tire save on the weight/cost of another rim.
+Granted, many opt for two full tires.

 - HiLift Jack – Those little wimpy jacks they include with most vehicles ain’t going to cut it when your vehicle is in soft sand, mud, or a shoulder.
-The Hi-lift Jack is an invention from 1900’s and it’s an overlander’s saving grace.
-It can be used to recover the vehicle, replace the tire, pull apart, and clamp together.
-Hilift Jack I can speak for its life-saving benefits first hand after resurrecting Charlie (that’s what our car is named) out of the deep sands of the Okavango Delta.
+The Hi-lift Jack is an invention from the 1900s, and it’s an overlander’s saving grace.
+It can be used to recover the vehicle, replace the tire, pull it apart, and clamp it together.
+Hi-lift Jack, I can speak for its life-saving benefits firsthand after resurrecting Charlie (that’s what our car is named) out of the deep sands of the Okavango Delta.

 - Jumper Cables – Every car should have these.

 - Shovel – No secrets here!
-A shovel to get out of any sticky situations, both literally and figuratively.
-Check out this Recovery Shovel, that you can mount on a roof rack.
+A shovel to escape any sticky situations, both literally and figuratively.
+Check out this Recovery Shovel that you can mount on a roof rack.

 - Gloves – To protect your fingers!
 These are great work gloves.

-- Recovery Strap – In case you need that extra pull to get the vehicle rolling on the road again.
-Ensure that it is a heavy duty recovery strap, a heavy truck will easily snap a lightweight tow strap designed for sedans.
+- Recovery Strap – If you need that extra pull, get the vehicle rolling on the road again.
+Ensure that it is a heavy-duty recovery strap, a heavy truck will easily snap a lightweight tow strap designed for sedans.
 I also recommend you pick up some D shackles for proper attachment.
 It’s important to understand how to properly use a recovery strap.

 - Tool Kit – This goes without saying.
 A proper toolkit will give the ability to replace fuses, tubes, basic wiring, fan belts, or clean the carb.
 Here is a mixed tool set.

-- Jerry Cans – Gas may be difficult at times and not having some petrol on reserve would be a serious, if not life threatening mistake.
+- Jerry Cans – Gas may be difficult sometimes, and not having some petrol on reserve would be a serious, if not life-threatening, mistake.
 We suggest a pair of classic jerry cans.
-When it comes to a list of overland vehicle equipment these or an extended tank rank pretty high.
+When it comes to a list of overland vehicle equipment, these or an extended tank rank pretty high.

-- Bushbar – Animal strikes in remote areas are a serious hazard.
+- Bush bar – Animal strikes in remote areas are a serious hazard.
 Hitting an animal or tree while in the bush could cripple the vehicle.
 The bush bar gives us an added level of protection.
-It is there to keep you up and running.
+It is there to keep you up and to run.

 - Navigation – We carry a handful of navigation items to stay on course.
 A compass, GPS, cell phone, and multiple paper maps.
 A nice blend of the old and new.